WHAT DOES AN ENGINEERING MANAGER DO?

 - Feature Ownership: Own the feature releases according to the company's vision and mission.

-12. Engineering Manager Details and Accountabilities
+12. Engineering Manager Role Purpose

 - Team Development: Create a high-performing and highly engaged team of world-class engineers.